eieio.games

 Keep it global

 The magic of the site was jumping anywhere and seeing immediate changes.
-So I didn’t want to scale by, for example, sending clients a view of only the checkboxes they were looking at2.
+So I didn’t want to scale by, for example, sending clients a view of only the checkboxes they were looking at 2.

 Day 1: the pop